Sebasssssss/ChakraUI/README.md

 MIT License.

-You can create your own homepage for free without notifying me by forking this project under the following conditions:
+This project is not originally mine, it's a copy of devaslife portfolio homepage, so you can create your own without notifying me under the following conditions:

+- Delete the images used in this project
 - Do not use the 3d panda model

 Check out [LICENSE](./LICENSE) for more detail.